sacredbanana/AmigaGPT/README.md

 Once installed, get the required other SDK's from https://github.com/sacredbanana/AmigaSDK-gcc and put these in your Amiga dev environment created in the above step.

 ### Docker
-You may use an all-in-one Docker image that is able to compile both the AmigaOS 3 and AmigaOS 4 versions of the app.
+You may use pre-prepared Docker images that are able to compile both the AmigaOS 3 and AmigaOS 4 versions of the app.

 Just install Docker on your machine and run the `build_os3.sh` or `build_os4.sh` scripts depending on which version of the app you want to build.
 If you want to perform a clean build, you can set the environment variable `CLEAN=1` for example you can run `CLEAN=1 ./build_os3.sh`.